 The State of Maine has a moral responsibility to medical cannabis patients to keep their medicine affordable and accessible!
 This is true in all times; however, more so than every when we are in a pandemic.
-Click here to find out where and how to comment on these rules.
+Click here to find out where and how to comment on these rules. <- Comments are currently closed; however, we will keep you posted for next steps.

 Despite the pandemic, the medical cannabis industry has persevered and has become the largest agricultural industry in Maine.
 It has a high level of tax compliance and safety for consumers.
 Medical cannabis is providing people therapeutically with solace and stability.